Park Receational Area

 Heading for the Okanagan this summer, we took the Hope Princeton Highway and once again were treated to the splendor of Manning Park.
 The area is now one of Fraser Country's most popular sites for year round recreation, including skiing and snow sports.
 The park had its origin in 1931 as the Three Brothers Game Reserve, the intent being to protect an original 15,900 acres of land from overgrazing by sheep.
 It was named in memory of Ernest Manning, British Columbia's Chief Forester (1936-1941) who was killed in a plane crash.
 Today the park area has grown to 71,400 hectares (176,000 acres).
 In 1951, North Star Ski Hill was opened at the base of Blackwall Mountain, with a single rope tow made from spare parts.

-Safaris' Nordic style, groomed cross country skiing was
+groomed cross country skiing was introduced into Manning

-became privatized, operating as Gibson Pass Resort Inc.
+operating as Gibson Pass Resort Inc. under a Provincial

 TRAIL MAPS: The Outdoor Recreation Council of BC publishes a series of maps of recreational areas, including Mighty Fraser Country.
 These maps show many of the back roads and trails, and contain information on a variety of recreational pursuits in BC They may be purchased at many sporting goods stores and bookstores, or by contacting: Outdoor Recreation Council of BC